Spotlight on Yalgorup National Park

 Of great interest and importance is the rare thrombolite reef at the edge of Lake Clifton.
 These rock-like accretionary structures, close cousins to stromatolites, are ancient forms of microbial communities.
 They are formed in shallow water by the trapping, binding and cementation of sedimentary grains by micro-organisms.

-- The park is recognised as a wetland of international significance for seasonally migrating water birds, with 130 species identified.
+The park is also recognised as a wetland of international significance for seasonally migrating water birds, with 130 species identified.

-Yalgorup is a haven for birdwatchers; native waterbirds are present in large numbers along with those that migrate annually from the Northern Hemisphere.
-The latter include waders such as the red knot, which breeds around the Artic Circle, the bar-tailed godwit, red-necked stint, greenshank, whimbrel and three species of sandpipers.
+Yalgorup (name derived from two Nyoongar Aboriginal words; yalgor, meaning ‘a swamp or lake’) is highly valued by birdwatchers.
+Native waterbirds are present in large numbers along with those that migrate annually from the Northern Hemisphere.
+The latter include waders such as the red knot, which breeds around the Arctic Circle, the bar-tailed godwit, red-necked stint, greenshank, whimbrel and three species of sandpipers.